Pik-Fix: Restoring and Colorizing Old Photos: Concluding Remarks

 \section{Concluding Remarks}

-We propose \textit{the first end-to-end system} (called Pik-Fix) that is able to simultaneously restore and colorize old photos.
+We propose a first end-to-end trainable system called Pik-Fix that is able to simultaneously restore and colorize old photos.
 The overall system contains several subnetworks, each designed to handle a single defect, but trained holistically.
-A hierarchical restoration subnet recovers the luminance channel from physical and capture distortions, followed by a colorization subnet that uses space-preserving color histograms computed by the reference picture to estimate the chroma components, conditioned on luminance similarity.
-Our method learns efficiently using limited amount of training data, using a hybrid of learning- and example-based structures and a similarity net that aligns the reference picture with the input.
+A hierarchical restoration subnet recovers the luminance channel from physical and capture distortions, followed by a colorization subnet that uses space-preserving color histograms to estimate the chroma components.
 Extensive experimental results show that Pik-Fix attains excellent performance both visually and numerically on synthetic and real old photo datasets, as compared with state-of-the-art models.
-Moreover, we also created the first publicly available real-world old photo dataset repaired by Photoshop experts, which we hope will facilitate further research on deep learning-based old photo restoration and colorization problems.
+Moreover, we created the first publicly available real-world old photo dataset repaired by Photoshop experts, which we hope will facilitate further research on deep learning-based old photo restoration problems.